Bear attacks, though not frequent, can be a serious danger in certain areas.

 - 29.6% of the fatal attacks during this period in the US took place in Alaska.

-- According to bear attack statistics, North America had its highest fatality rate in 2005 with a staggering six incidents.
+- According to bear attack statistics, North America had one of its highest fatality rates in 2021 with a staggering six incidents.

-The numbers in Alaska are incredibly low if you think about the state’s sheer size that houses over 30,000 brown bears.
+Bear attack statistics in Alaska are incredibly low if you think about the state’s sheer size, which houses over 30,000 brown bears.

 (Source: California Department of Fish and Wildlife)